BeastMode901/Insurance-Claims-Analysis/README.md

 # Insurance Claims Analysis

 ### Project Overview
-This project uses PostgreSQL to analyze an insurance database, uncovering trends in claim frequency and amounts, and examining claims by policy type, state, and customer demographics.
+In this project, I explored an insurance database to uncover trends in claims and customer behavior.
+I analyzed the number and amounts of claims, examined patterns by policy type, state, and customer demographics, and tracked how claim statuses varied over time.
+I identified the most frequent claim types, the customers filing the most claims, and differences in claim frequency across age groups.
+The goal was to understand claims patterns and customer behavior, providing insights into how insurance data can inform business decisions.

 ### Datasets
 - **Claims**